 Speakers may not be confirmed.
 Check event website for more information.

 nonviolence activist + authorArun Gandhi, grandson of Mohandas “Mahatma” Gandhi, was born in Durban, South Africa during the apartheid years.
-At age12, Arun was taken to India to live with his famous grandfather and learn ways to cope with his anger and violent reactions, having been a victim of color prejudice while growing up.
+At age 12, Arun was taken to India to live with his famous grandfather and learn ways to cope with his anger and violent reactions, having been a victim of color prejudice while growing up.
 During his time in India, he learned valuable lessons on life next to his grandfather.
 Arun is now the President of the Gandhi Worldwide Education Institute to take the message of nonviolence all over the world and to rescue and train children living in poverty so that they can break the oppressive cycle crushing them.
-He has also started the M. K. Gandhi Institute for Nonviolence in 1991, currently based at 929 Plymouth Avenue South in the Plymouth-Exchange (PLEX) neighborhood of Rochester, NY, and runs programs for inner city children, inmates of correctional facilities and poor families while teaching nonviolence to students.
+He and his wife Sunanda Gandhi started the M. K. Gandhi Institute for Nonviolence in 1991, currently based at 929 Plymouth Avenue South in the Plymouth-Exchange (PLEX) neighborhood of Rochester, NY, which runs programs for inner city children, inmates of correctional facilities, and poor families while teaching nonviolence to students.

 teacherBrian Edwards is an academic teacher for the New York State Department of Corrections and Community Supervision with 13 years on the job.
 He suffers from anxiety and depression and isn’t afraid to talk about it.
 Well, maybe he’s a little nervous.
 One time, while at a funeral, he heard the person giving the eulogy describe the deceased as “the most genuine person I’ve ever met.”
 All Brian wants is someone, one day, to say the same thing about him.